 For companies that have large numbers of transactions, virtual accounts may be established.
 These are a number of dummy accounts that can be used to make payments or to receive them for a single account.
 Different dummy accounts can be set up by the supplier and can’t be used to access the single account.

-Virtual account numbers are account numbers that are generated and that hide the original account number to which they are linked.
+Virtual card account numbers are numbers that are generated and that hide the original account number to which they are linked.
 This helps to make the process of tracking expenses simpler by tracking them according to the different account numbers that are generated.